adrianmoisey/bank-vaults.dev/content/docs/external-configuration/purge-unmanaged-configuration.md

 > Note:
 >
-> This feature is `destructive`, so be carful when you enable it especially for the first time
+> This feature is `destructive`, so be careful when you enable it especially for the first time
 > **because it could delete all data in your Vault.** We recommend you to test it a non-production environment first.

 This feature is disabled by default and it needs to be enabled explicitly in your configuration.